EroEroz/air_quality_prediction/PRESENTATION_PLAN.md

 ## Slide 8: Conclusion & Future Work
 - **Achievement:** Improved "Poor" air quality detection recall from **60% → 84%** over the Present 1 baseline.
 - **Engineering Contribution:** Solved the Model Contradiction problem using a Single-Model + Domain Heuristic architecture.
+- **Reproducibility:** All experiments tracked in WandB with full metric history, dataset configs, and model artifacts.
 - **Methods are time-series appropriate:** All features are lag-based, capturing the temporal inertia of pollution data.
 - **Future Scope:**
   - Integrate live API data feeds (OpenAQ real-time).